GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Experiments

 \subsection{Evaluation Metrics}

 We design stage-wise evaluation metrics for the five modules of GroupRAG.

 \paragraph{Keypoint Extraction.} Extraction performance is evaluated using precision, recall, and F1 score.
 For each question, the keypoints extracted by the trained lightweight model are compared against a gold standard set of keypoints extracted by GPT-4o.
 Precision is defined as the proportion of predicted keypoints that correctly match the gold standard keypoints, while recall measures the proportion of gold standard keypoints that are successfully recovered.
-The F1 score is computed as the harmonic mean of precision and recall, reflecting the accuracy of keypoint extraction.
+The F1 score, computed as the harmonic mean of precision and recall, serves as the primary metric because the extraction task requires simultaneously maximizing coverage of gold keypoints (recall) and minimizing spurious outputs (precision).

 \paragraph{Knowledge-Driven Grouping.} The grouping stage aims to partition the extracted keypoints into groups associated with the same pieces of knowledge, which naturally constitutes a clustering task rather than a classification task.
-We adopt the BCubed evaluation, which is specifically designed for entity-level clustering evaluation\cite{bagga1998entity}.
+We adopt BCubed F1 as the primary metric because it evaluates clustering quality at the level of individual keypoints rather than global partition matching (e.g., NMI or ARI), which directly aligns with the grouping objective.
 BCubed Precision measures, for each keypoint, the proportion of other keypoints in the same predicted group that also belong to the same gold-standard group generated by GPT-4o.
 BCubed Recall measures the proportion of keypoints in the gold-standard group that are correctly placed into the same predicted group.
 BCubed F1 is computed as the harmonic mean of BCubed Precision and BCubed Recall, and the final score is obtained by averaging over all keypoints.

 \paragraph{Local and Global Reasoning.} For local reasoning based on each keypoint group, we use GPT-4o to evaluate the factual and logical correctness of each inference, and then compute the overall accuracy over all inferences.
-For global reasoning, we adopt the WIF function defined in Subsection~\ref{sub:system} to assess the model’s ability to distinguish Core, Support, and Noise local conclusions.
+For global reasoning, we adopt the WIF function to assess the model’s ability to distinguish Core, Support, and Noise local conclusions.
 This ensures that the assembled global reasoning covers all essential conclusions while filtering out distracting or irrelevant inferences.

 \paragraph{Answer Alignment.} To evaluate the final output of GroupRAG, we compare the selected answer options with the correct options in the dataset, and calculate the overall accuracy across the test set.
 This accuracy serves as the primary metric for horizontal comparison with other models and methods.